OpenNebula/docs/source/management_and_operations/capacity_planning/scheduler/overview.rst

 This scheduling mechanism is used for the following cloud operations:

 - **Initial VM placement** – Ensures efficient resource allocation based on capacity, compatibility, affinity rules, and placement constraints.
-- **VM re-scheduling** - Administrators or high level tools can request the re-schedule of a single VM.
+- **VM re-scheduling** - Administrators or high-level tools can request the re-schedule of a single VM.
-- **Cluster-wide load balancing** – Dynamically generates optimization plans to distribute workloads evenly across hypervisor nodes, according to custom-defined policies.
+- **Cluster-wide load balancing** – Dynamically generates optimization plans to distribute workloads evenly across hypervisor nodes, following custom-defined policies.

 Resource Requirements
 ================================================================================